 More information about debts is available on Services Australia’s website.

-They will also lose their eligibility for both CCS and ACCS from the first CCS fortnight of the 2022–23 financial year.
+Families will also lose their CCS and ACCS eligibility from the first CCS fortnight of the 2022–23 financial year.

-Families can only claim CCS and ACCS entitlements again once they have confirmed their income and:
+Families can only claim CCS again once they have:

-- repaid any current or previous CCS or Child Care Benefit debt, or
+- repaid any current or previous child care related debt, or

 - entered into a repayment arrangement.